 Fado Show in Porto

-Your price will only include confirmed available tours; if an included tour becomes unavailable there may be alternate options available at an additional cost.
+Your price will only include confirmed available tours; some tours may collect for entrance fees or attraction tickets on site.
+If an included tour becomes unavailable, alternate options may be available at an additional cost.

 3 nights in Porto